-Alexis is a licensed social worker who provides individual therapy.
-They promote the individuality of clients through utilizing strengths based and client centered approaches to care, while also maintaining a collaborative relationship with clients.
-Alexis' practice is highly informed by theories of Black Feminism and Womanism.
-They strive to create an environment for clients that promotes healing for those with histories of trauma.
-Alexis has specialized experience in working with LGBTQ people of color, people experiencing homelessness, as well as people dealing with intimate partner violence, depression, anxiety, childhood trauma, and identity formation.
+Alexis strives to create an environment for clients that promotes healing for those with histories of trauma.
+She has specialized experience in working with LGBTQ people of color, people experiencing homelessness, as well as people dealing with intimate partner violence, depression, anxiety, childhood trauma, and identity formation.